Lower Your Costs

 We’ll ask you for an estimate of your annual Modified Adjusted Gross Income (MAGI) for the period that you will be covered by insurance.
 If you’re significantly below any of the amounts in the above figure, you may qualify for Health First Colorado (Colorado’s Medicaid Program).
 To see what you may qualify for, check out our Income Guidelines.

 You Decide How to Take Your Tax Credit

 If you qualify for a tax credit, you get to decide how to spend it.

 - Apply it to your monthly premiums to reduce your costs.
 The credit will be sent to your health insurance company each month and you will pay the difference.
 Or,

 - Wait and claim it at the end of the year.
 You will receive it as a refund on your tax return at the end of the year.

 Make sure to tell us if anything like your household size or income changes throughout the year so we can adjust your tax credit if need be, or see if you qualify for more!
 If either of these changes occurs, now making you ineligible for the tax credit, you may have to pay back any money you received throughout the year when you file your tax return.

 In addition to Premium Tax Credits, cost-sharing reductions are available to those with low-to-moderate income who qualify and who enroll in a silver plan through Connect for Health Colorado.
 Health insurance plans typically require some form of cost sharing (also called out-of-pocket costs) when you receive covered health care services.
-If you qualify you can save on these expenses, which are in addition to your monthly premium and come in a variety of forms:
+Cost-Sharing Reductions help you save on these expenses, which are in addition to your monthly premium and come in a variety of forms, including:

 - Copayments: Set dollar amounts for covered services